mriglobal/pangia_gui/README.md

 #### **Section 4.3.1)**: **Baseline Example**

 The following walkthrough describes a typical PanGIA run with default settings.
-For this example, assume the Project ‘SOP\_Runs’ has already been established, and is accessible through the GUI sidebar as shown below.
+For this example, assume the Project `SOP_Runs` has already been established, and is accessible through the GUI sidebar as shown below.